-No matter the reason for the sleep regression, it feels like your child is running the show, night after night.
-You sometimes do whatever it takes to get some sleep, but you worry you’re enabling habits that will be near impossible to undo down the line.
+No matter the reason for the sleep regression, it feels like he’s running the show, night after night.
+You sometimes do whatever it takes to get some sleep, but worry you’re enabling habits that will be near impossible to undo down the line.

 Rest assured, friend, you’re not alone.
 Even if your “good” sleeper had been on a routine since he was six months old, you can get him back on track.

-Over the years, I’ve learned several principles that resolve common sleeping problems (you don’t name a blog Sleeping Should Be Easy without learning a thing or two).
+Over the years, I’ve learned how resolve common sleeping problems (you don’t name a blog Sleeping Should Be Easy without learning a thing or two).
 Three kids later, these are the tips that emerge time and time again, the ones that truly work.

-While every situation may be different (scared of monsters vs stalling on bedtime, for instance), I hope you’ll find a few key takeaways to help when your 3 year old won’t go to sleep:
+Every situation is different (scared of monsters vs stalling on bedtime, for instance).
+I hope you’ll find a few key takeaways to help when your 3 year old won’t go to sleep:

 1. Acknowledge your child’s emotions

-But these are actually perfect opportunities to acknowledge his emotions and, more important, equip him with the tools to cope with them.
+But these are perfect opportunities to acknowledge his emotions and, more importantly, equip him with the tools to cope with them.

-For instance, you can label his emotions (“It seems like you feel scared”) and talk about how you’ve felt the same as well.
-You can give him ways to better express his frustration (“You can say ‘I’m mad’ instead of yelling”).
+For instance, label his emotions (“It seems like you feel scared”) and talk about how you’ve felt the same as well.
+Give him ways to better express his frustration (“You can say ‘I’m mad’ instead of yelling”).

-And you can use this moment to help learn how to calm down, from simple things like hugging him tight to consoling him with soothing words.
+And use this moment to help him learn how to calm down, from simple things like hugging him tight to consoling him with soothing words.
 In fact, no amount of “disciplining” will work if he’s in the middle of a bedtime tantrum.

 Yes, it’s exhausting to do this when you’re delirious in the middle of the night, but I promise this is what will set him up to handle these emotions better.

 Bonus tip: Don’t give “false promises” like spraying or sweeping monsters away, as that only confirms his suspicions as true.
-Even though it seems to work, in the long-run, he’s better off with the tools he needs to cope with fear.
+Even though it seems to work, he’s better off with the tools he needs to cope with fear.

-Want to learn more?
-Join my newsletter to download my PDF, The Power of Empathy!
+Free download: Want to learn more?
+Join my newsletter to download The Power of Empathy!
 Discover how to better connect with your child, all by understanding her perspective and emotions.
 Get it below—at no cost to you:

 2. Decide on—and stick to—a plan beforehand

-One of the biggest reasons parents feel worried or guilty about decisions they make is because they decided on a whim.
+One of the biggest reasons parents feel worried or guilty about decisions they make is because we decided on a whim.

-Maybe you decided to let your three-year-old sleep in your bed, since that was the only thing that would finally stop him from crying.
-Or you second-guessed whether you should’ve read book after book before bedtime, especially when your gut says otherwise.
+Maybe you decided to let your 3 year old sleep in your bed, since that was the only thing that would finally stop him from crying.
+Or you second-guessed your decision, especially when your gut says otherwise.

-Rather than leaving it up to chance, decide beforehand how you’re going to handle bedtime when your child fights it.
+Rather than leaving it up to chance, decide beforehand how you’re going to handle bedtime when he fights it.
 That way, you’ll rely on guidelines you’ve already set, erasing the doubts you might have.

 The best part?
 You’re more likely to stay consistent when you have a plan in place.
-You know that even his loudest protests won’t convince you to cave in after all.
+You know that even his loudest protests won’t convince you to cave in.